-- Anaphylaxis following snake bites have also been reported, although these are very rare.
+- Anaphylaxis following snake bites has also been reported, although these are very rare.

 - Common Bull Ants can occasionally cause anaphylaxis.

-- The major cause of anaphylaxis from ant stings is the Australian Jack Jumper ant.
+- The major cause of anaphylaxis from ant stings is the Australian Jack Jumper Ant.
 Information on Jack Jumper Ant allergy is available on the ASCIA website: http://www.allergy.org.au/patients/insect-allergy-bites-and-stings/jack-jumper-ant-allergy